Ilamai Oonjal

 Ilamai Oonjal is a 2016 Indian Tamil-language action film written and directed by Mangai Harirajan.
-The film features Namitha in the lead role, while actresses Kiran Rathod, Meghna Naidu, Keerthi Chawla, Shivani Grover and Arthi play pivotal supporting roles.
-Featuring music composed by Karthik Bhoopathy Raja, production for the film began in mid-2012.
-The film had a delayed release on 3 September 2016 in India alongside the Kannada version Sikkapatte Ishtapatte.
+The film features Namitha in the lead role, while Kiran Rathod, Meghna Naidu, Keerthi Chawla, Arthi, Shivani Singh, Shravanth, and Mangai Harirajan played supporting roles.
+Featuring music composed by Karthik Bhoopathy Raja.
+The film was released on 3 September 2016 after a three-year delay.

 Plot

 Some college students from Chennai go on vacation trip to a hill station.
-On their trip, girls get killed one by one in a thrilling manner.
-The rest of the story is why they got killed and who is the killer.
+On their trip, five girls get killed one by one by a terrorist.
+The rest of the story is why they got killed, who is the killer, and how DIG Durga saves them.